MonikaKriks/Portfolio/README.md

 # week-1-

-My prioject that are done in 2023/2024
+My projects that are done in 2023/2024